-The goal of the 2nd Annual BEworks Summit for Behavioural Insights and Science is to close the gap between business and science, and help business leaders embrace scientific thinking to achieve their strategic priorities.
+The goal of the 3rd Annual BEworks Summit for Behavioural Economics in Business is to close the gap between business and science, and help business leaders embrace scientific thinking to achieve their strategic priorities.

 - You’re a business leader that wants to push your organization to think differently about strategy and innovation